waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_8.md

    expect(page).to have_content 'Enter a new password'
  end
 ```
-* :exclamation: Create a new form that passes the above test.
+* :white_check_mark: Create a new form that passes the above test.
-* :exclamation: Write a test that drives you to actually amend the users password.
+* :white_check_mark: Write a test that drives you to actually amend the users password.
 Remember to test that your password token is valid, and reset the password token to nil once the password is changed.

 ### Extra Activities (optional)
-* :exclamation: Add a timestamp when you create the password_token, by setting `user.password_token_timestamp = Time.now`.
+* :white_check_mark: Add a timestamp when you create the password_token, by setting `user.password_token_timestamp = Time.now`.
 To unit test this, you will need to stub the time - you could do this yourself, or have a look at timecop gem.
-* :exclamation: Check that the token was issued recently (a hour, maybe, or less) and if so, allow the user to set a new password (this will require a new form and a new route to handle it.
+* :white_check_mark: Check that the token was issued recently (a hour, maybe, or less) and if so, allow the user to set a new password (this will require a new form and a new route to handle it.
 The token must be a hidden field on the form and it must be checked again after submission.
 Finally, after the new password is set, remove the token from the database, so that it couldn't be used again.

 ### Sending the email